 Beginning March 14, 2014 to enter Condon Peak (for both camping and day use), each highway licensed vehicle must have a Clear Creek Management Area Vehicle Access Pass.
-These $5 passes are valid for one week from purchase and are available on-site from "iron rangers" (cash or check only) or from the Hollister Field Office from 7:30am to 4:00pm Monday through Friday and are valid witin the entire Clear Creek Management Area.
+These $5 passes are valid for one week from purchase and are available from Recreation.gov* and are valid within the entire Clear Creek Management Area.

-Recreation Opportunites: Include hunting, hiking, camping, stargazing, wildflower and wildlife viewing.
+Recreation Opportunities: Include hunting, hiking, camping, stargazing, wildflower and wildlife viewing.

 Camping: Condon Peak features newly constructed campsites which are equipped with level RV pads, fire rings, shade structures, picnic benches, vault toilets, and a kiosk providing an interpretive panel, a map, and information about the area.
 Although no reservations or fees are required, there is a 14 day camping limit within any 28-day period.
 There is no electricity, running water, or trash collection at the campsites.
 Please utilize good camping ethics, and remember to pack out your garbage when you leave.

 Dispersed camping is also available at Condon Peak, although there is no camping within 200 yards of any wildlife watering improvement.
 You must park within 15 feet (roughly one vehicle length) of any roadway when camping or leaving a vehicle unattended to minimize habitat and vegetation impacts.
 Please remember to bring a shovel with you for both personal sanitation and fire prevention purposes.

 Hunting: Deer, wild pig, quail, chukar, and small game.

 Hiking: A trail leading up the Condon Peak summit can be accessed from the parking area.

 Restrictions: No shooting within 150 yards of the developed area.